wpinrui/random_velvet/README.md

 5. [Yeri](https://image-1.uhdpaper.com/wallpaper/red-velvet-yeri-feel-my-rhythm-phone-wallpaper-hd-uhdpaper.com-170@1@g.jpg)

 ## APK
-If you need more Red Velvet on your Android, then  I will put the link to the APK in the releases page.
+If you need more Red Velvet on your Android, you can download the APK from the releases page (probably need to fiddle with allowing APK from unknown sources and things like that).